Winged sun: Secular use

 A winged sun is used in the heraldry of the North America Trade Directory.

 Variations of the symbol are used as a trademark logo on vehicles produced by the Chrysler Corporation, Mini, Bentley Motors, Lagonda (Aston Martin) and Harley Davidson.

 Since WW2, military aircraft of the United States have carried the insignia of a circle with stripes extending from each side like wings.
 Whether this is coincidental or some symbolic resemblance was intended is unknown.
 A five-pointed star is inscribed within the circle.

 Regarding its video game usage, the symbol has become a common motif in the Sonic the Hedgehog franchise, most notably featured on title screens displaying the main character, as well as a stylized version appearing as a symbol for religious mechanics and buildings in Civilization VI, among others.
+A stylised version appears in the Delta Rune, a prophetic symbol appearing in Undertale and its parallel story Deltarune.